NXT TakeOver: Rival: Main event

-In the main event, Sami Zayn defended his NXT Championship against Kevin Owens.
+In the main event, Sami Zayn defended the NXT Championship against Kevin Owens.
 During the match, Zayn performed a "Blue Thunder Bomb" on Owens for a near-fall.
 After Owens executed a pop-up powerbomb for a near-fall, Zayn appeared to be injured.
 Medical personnel repeatedly checked on him.
 After Owens performed another four powerbombs, Owens was declared the winner by technical knockout.
 As a result, Owens won the NXT Championship.

 Aftermath

+On the following episode of NXT, Kevin Owens defeated Adrian Neville in a non-title match.
+Finn Bálor received his title match against Owens on the March 25 episode, but failed to win the title.
 Owens defended the NXT Championship against Sami Zayn at the following TakeOver, TakeOver: Unstoppable, again the match ended without a pinfall as Owens injured Zayn, attacking him until Samoa Joe made his shocking surprise debut for NXT and stopped Owens from attacking further.
+Owens would eventually lose the title to Bálor at The Beast in the East.

+Also on NXT, Bayley stated in a backstage interview that she was happy that Banks won the NXT Women's Championship and claimed it was her fault Becky Lynch failed to win.
+Lynch then defeated Bayley the following week.
+On the March 4 episode, Banks retained the title against Charlotte.
+On the April 22 episode, Lynch defeated Bayley and Charlotte in a triple threat match to earn a title match against Banks at TakeOver: Unstoppable, where Banks retained.
+Banks retained the NXT Women's Championship against Charlotte on the July 15 episode of NXT before dropping it to Bayley at TakeOver: Brooklyn.